The 6 Paths to Creating Guided Meditations

 - Prohibitively Expensive: Professional engineers charge anywhere from $100 to $500+ per track.

-- Impossible to Scale: Because of the cost, you cannot rapidly build a massive library of bespoke tracks.
+- Impossible to Scale: Because of the cost, you cannot rapidly build a massive library of bespoke tracks for individual clients or your community.

 - Slow Turnaround: You are subject to their schedule.
 It can take days or weeks to get a track back, plus time for revisions.

 - Loss of Nuance: Audio engineers often don't understand the specific, nuanced pacing of meditation.
-They might cut pauses too short or rush the breathing cues.
+They might cut pauses too short or rush the space for the breath.

 - The Recording Burden Remains: You still have to record a clean vocal take on a good mic in a quiet room to send to them.